BryanWend/SalesAccountManagement/README.md

   - Example dataset for testing with the provided forms/macros.
   - Forms/Macros are already embedded into workbook.

-addForm.frm

-  - File containing Add Account form and corresponding VBA code

-addForm.frx

-  - .frx is imported alongside a .frm and will handle any use of images through pictureboxes, etc

 addFormVBAText.txt

   - .txt backup file of the VBA code for the Add Account Form

-editForm.frm

-  - File containing Edit Account form and corresponding VBA code

-editForm.frx

-  - .frx is imported alongside a .frm and will handle any use of images through pictureboxes, etc

 editFormVBAText.txt

   - .txt backup file of the VBA code for the Edit Account Form

+addForm.frm, editForm.frm

+  - File containing Add/Edit Account form and corresponding VBA code

+addForm.frx, editForm.frx

+  - .frx is imported alongside a .frm and is required to properly import without errors